wlawt/IdeaSpace/README.md

 ## Update threads

+### May 23, 2019 Update

+- Error handling being implemented

+- Error handling added for Login.js and Signup.js

 ### May 22, 2019 Update

 - Redirecting dashboard to edit profile if user already has a profile